JohnW876/gift-shack/TESTING.md

 Screenshots

-**17. As a shopper, I want to be able to search for specific items by their name or product description so that I can find a particular product I’m interested in.**
+**22. As a shopper, I want to be able to receive an order confirmation email following checkout so that I can have proof of purchase and a record of the transaction for future reference.**

 These user's needs are met via:
 * Page/Feature